JohanDuque/MarketPlace/README.md

 # MarketPlace
-A pilot market place build with expo
+A pilot market place built using expo